Yashkarde/25MCI10090_Yash_KARGIL_MCA_DBMS/Experiment_2/README.md

+# Experiment 4
 Student Name: Yash Karde			            UID: 25MCI10090
 Branch: M.C.A(A.l & M.L)					        Section/Group: 25MAM-1 A
 Semester: 2nd                    					Date of Performance:12/01/2026
 Subject Name: TECHINCAL SKILLS            Subject Code:25CAP-652

-                                                          WORKSHEET 2
+## AIM:
-AIM: To design and implement a sample database system using DDL, DML, and DCL commands, including database creation, data manipulation, schema modification, and role-based access control to ensure data integrity and secure, read-only access for authorized users.
+To design and implement a sample database system using DDL, DML, and DCL commands, including database creation, data manipulation, schema modification, and role-based access control to ensure data integrity and secure, read-only access for authorized users.
 S/W Requirement: Oracle Database Express Edition and  pgAdmin

-OBJECTIVES:
+## OBJECTIVES:
-●	To retrieve specific data using filtering conditions ●	To sort query results using single and multiple attributes ●	To perform aggregation using grouping techniques
+-	To retrieve specific data using filtering conditions
+-	To sort query results using single and multiple attributes
+-	To perform aggregation using grouping techniques
-●	To apply conditions on aggregated data
+-	To apply conditions on aggregated data
-●	To understand real world analytical queries commonly asked in placement interviews
+-	To understand real world analytical queries commonly asked in placement interviews
 Given:
 Practical / Experiment Steps

-Step 1:
+### Step 1:

 Database and Table Preparation
-●	Start the PostgreSQL server.
+-	Start the PostgreSQL server.
-●	Open the PostgreSQL client tool.
+-	Open the PostgreSQL client tool.
-●	Create a database for the experiment.
+-	Create a database for the experiment.
-●	Prepare a sample table representing customer orders containing details such as customer name, product, quantity, price, and order date.
+-	Prepare a sample table representing customer orders containing details such as customer name, product, quantity, price, and order date.
-●	Insert sufficient sample records to allow meaningful analysis.
+-	Insert sufficient sample records to allow meaningful analysis.
 Querry:
 Table Creation:
 CREATE TABLE CustomerOrders (